Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Conclusion

 \item[$\bullet$] The average radial velocities within the inflowing streams in the simulations are at the level of the inflow velocities indicated in the observed disks at cosmic noon by \citet{genzel23}.
 The simulated off-stream gas shows much lower average radial velocities. \\

 \end{itemize}

-We conclude that the inward radial transport of cold gas in extended, star-forming disk galaxies at cosmic noon is dominated by the external radial velocities of the incoming streams from the cosmic web rather than being driven by torques from internal disk instabilities.
+We conclude that the inward radial transport of cold gas in extended, star-forming disk galaxies at cosmic noon is dominated by the external radial velocities of the incoming streams that penetrate the halo from the cosmic web and accrete onto the disk rather than being driven by torques from internal disk instabilities.
 Future studies with smoothed-particle hydrodynamics simulations or AMR simulations with tracer particles, where recently accreted gas along cold streams can be identified with better accuracy, should further solidify our novel result.
+We note that while the current ART code does not have the capability to add tracers, AMR simulations with tracers can be performed using other codes such as RAMSES \citep[][]{teyssier02}.